Ángel (The King of Fighters)

-Creation
+Conception and design

 Despite the episode being created by Eolith, the Mexican company Evoga had a major influence in the game due to the franchise's popularity within Latin America.
 This pushed the development team to design a setting with Mexican undertones and also to add an entire character, Ángel, a NESTS agent from Mexico.
 The team played The King of Fighters '98 alongside the developers to see if they could include a character within the game.
 A member from Evoga won, resulting in the team requesting to add Ángel in the game.
 The design was made by Toshiyuki Kotani, also known as "styleos".

-The SNK staff made Ángel's design with "overwhelming passion".
+Standing tall and with measurements of 92-60-89 cm (36-24-35 in), the SNK staff made Ángel's design with "overwhelming passion".
 She was specifically created to be both a strong and appealing fighter, she also was able to use the special move Unchained Circle, which is "one tough customer to deal with".
 When deciding the voice actress for the character, the famous Mina Tominaga was chosen which pleased the designer in charge.
 The artist in charge of The King of Fighters 2001, Nona, said that he had to revise Angel's design to make her eyes smaller and thus, properly balancing them with the rest of the cast.
 For The King of Fighters 2002 and its remake, Unlimited Match, Tominaga was replaced with Mayumi Shintani.

 For The King of Fighters XIV, Ángel retained her original NESTS outfit but the SNK staff found her Unchained fighting style more challenging to do.
 When creating the AI data for CPU battles, it took about three times as long to create the AI for Unchained compared to other characters. Ángel's movements when the difficulty setting is set to "5" level are tricky, so if the players know how to move Ángel, they are recommended to refer to the movements in CPU battles.
 An alternate design was given for The King of Fighters XIV.
 The character's gameplay was altered for The King of Fighters XV to have her Unchained Circle more useful in general.
 Tominaga was replaced by Miki Ogura in the following games.
 Although Ángel does not appear in SNK Heroines: Tag Team Frenzy, artist Eisuke Ogura said that having Kula Diamond wear Ángel's outfit brought up the fact that Kula hates Ángel, so the game's villain, Kukri, gave her that appearance to humiliate her.